steveturbek/Designing-Interactive-SVGs-with-AI/images/presentation.md

 5. AI returns JavaScript code; Paste into SVG AI Helper
 6. You may get a working interactive SVG!

-_All SVG AI Helper code works in browser locally.
-No data transmitted or retained._
+_No data transmitted, Tool works locally in browser._

 ---